3coma3/helm-template-utils/README.md

 **Behaviors**

 - Supports scalar, valueFrom, list and map targets:
-  - strings, booleans and numbers become single values
+  - scalars become single values
   - list and maps generate multiple entries
   - valueFrom entries are rendered properly
   - light typechecking on valueFrom (only check they have a single subkey)